 Caterpillar: An Implementation Example

 Caterpillar, a global manufacturing giant has successfully added 3D printers to its research and development department and manufacturing process.
-Caterpillar’s 3D implementation process was recently detailed on Engineering.com as a prudent model to follow while allowing for moderations based on your business size.
+Caterpillar’s 3D implementation process was recently detailed on Engineering.com as a prudent model to follow while allowing businesses to scale to the appropriate level based on business size.

 3D Print and Caterpillar Pre-production